What is a Commercial Energy Audit?

 What Do Energy Audits Cost?
 Are They Worth It?

 Costs of energy audits vary significantly depending on the size and complexity of the facility and the level of audit details.
 According to one source, a typical range of costs for energy audits of commercial buildings is $0.08 to $0.24 per square foot.
 A simple ASHRAE Level I audit can uncover easy; no-cost adjustments you can make to equipment in your building that can immediately reduce energy costs by 5 – 10%.
-A more systematic Level II or III audit can lead you to capital improvement projects with favourable return on investment, even considering the cost of the audit taken into account as part of that investment.
+A more systematic Level II or III audit can lead you to capital improvement projects with favorable return on investment, even considering the cost of the audit taken into account as part of that investment.

 My energy audit is complete; now what?